The Best Mexican Restaurants In San Francisco guide image

 photo credit: Carly Hackbarth

-Nothing says “I’m cool and interesting” like knowing about the least-boring wine bar food in town.
-Cantina Los Mayas (the sister spot to Taqueria Los Mayas) focuses on Yucatecan specialties like panuchos and the juiciest cochinita pibil ever.
-They also have a list of exclusively Mexican wines, so you can cut into mole-drenched chicken while swirling around a glass of syrah from Valle de San Vicente.
-Keep this new Richmond bar top of mind for any and all future dates.
+Nothing says “I’m cool and interesting” like knowing about the most exciting wine bar food in town.
+Cantina Los Mayas in the Richmond (the sister spot of Taqueria Los Mayas) focuses on Yucatecan specialties, including the juiciest cochinita pibil ever.
+As for the wines, they're exclusively Mexican, so you can swirl a glass of syrah from Valle de San Vicente while cutting into some mole-drenched chicken.
+This is the spot to keep top of mind for any and all future dates.

-This taqueria in the Castro is often one of the first places we tell people to go if they’re new to the city or visiting for the first time.
-That’s because they churn out fantastic burritos, with cheese melted onto the tortilla and carnitas that set the bar high for all other carnitas in town.
-But even if you’ve lived here forever, you should still swing by on your way to Duboce Park or anytime you want a burrito and an agua fresca.
+This taqueria in the Castro is one of the first places we tell people to go if they’re new to the city, or are visiting for the first time.
+That’s because they churn out fantastic burritos with cheese melted onto the tortilla and carnitas that set the bar high for all other carnitas in town.
+But even if you’ve lived here forever, you should still swing by on your way to Duboce Park, or anytime a burrito and agua fresca call.

 La Palma is a tortilla factory, a grocery store, and a taqueria, all rolled into one.
 And while we’re no strangers to coming to this corner spot in the Mission for fresh masa, mole, tortillas, and chips, we will happily drop by for anything on their takeout menu.
 You can’t go wrong with their burritos and tacos, and you'll need to make sure to grab some chicharrones on the way out.

-If you like your panuchos with a side of flashing lights, artificial fog, and reggaeton playing at full blast, Poc-Chuc is the place to be.
+If you like your dinner with a side of flashing lights, artificial fog, and reggaeton playing at full blast, Poc-Chuc is the place to be.
 The casual restaurant in the Mission has karaoke four nights a week, a DJ, and a dance floor.
-On top of all that, the Yucatecan food is 100% worth all of the sensory overload.
-Get into a big spread of their titular poc chuc with citrusy grilled pork, zingy aguachile, and tender chicken drenched in sweet mole, all while making your way through a bucket of Modelos as music videos flash away on the projectors.
-Dinner at Poc Chuc is a flat-out party, and one you should get to immediately.
+Their Yucatecan food is worth this sensory overload.
+Order a big spread, which should include their titular poc chuc (citrusy grilled pork), zingy aguachile, and chicken covered in sweet mole, plus a bucket of Modelos for the table.
+Dinner at Poc Chuc is a party, complete with music videos streaming on the projectors, and one to get to immediately.

-Whenever the craving for refreshing aguachile, incredible ceviches, and quesabirria tacos hits, our mental GPS leads us to Chuy’s Fiestas.
-The Mexican restaurant is the perfect place to come with a group and get into a family-style spread of all of the above—the menu is pretty big, but if you focus on the seafood, you can’t go wrong.
-Another thing you can't go wrong getting?
-Their massive micheladas with a tamarind straw.
+Whenever the craving for refreshing aguachile, incredible ceviches, and quesabirria tacos hits, the GPS in our brain leads us to Chuy’s Fiestas.
+This spot is the perfect place to come with a group and go family-style with all of the above—the menu is pretty big, but focus on the seafood and you can’t go wrong.
+Another thing you can't go wrong with is their massive micheladas (tamarind straw included).

 You’ll know you’ve arrived at this family-run Mexican restaurant in the Outer Richmond when you see the bright sky-blue storefront.
 Inside the counter-service spot, Cielito Lindo serves everything from breakfast burritos to Guanajuato-style enchiladas and fantastic milanesa and carne asada tortas the size of a tank.
 However, the one dish that keeps us coming back are the quesabirria tacos, which are extra stuffed with well-spiced meat.